ricardoconzatti/ansible/README.md

 These are a set of Ansible playbooks used to deploy a single-node Kubernetes cluster with local storage, configure CSI drivers, set up a Veeam Kasten instance, create an immutable bucket for Kasten backups, and finally deploy sample applications for testing purposes.
+Additionally, the repository includes PowerCLI scripts for VMware environments, enabling automated virtual machine provisioning and lab lifecycle management.

 ## stack
+- Ubuntu 24.04
 - K3s v1.33
 - Longhorn 1.9.0
 - CSI driver (snapshot controller) 6.2.1